haikieu/NSUserDefaults-SevenSecurityLayers/README.md

 SecuredNSUserDefaults
 =====================

-NSUserDefaults category for iOS and Mac OS X with additional methods to securely save data using strong AES 356-bit encryption.
-Especially, secure user data with just a little bit code change.
+* NSUserDefaults category for iOS and Mac OS X with additional methods to securely save data .
+* Secure user data with just a little bit code change.
+* Using strong AES 356-bit encryption

 ## How to use